 The effectiveness of email in customer experience

 Perhaps the main reason email is such an effective way of doing so is because it’s incredibly versatile.
+It can be easily adapted to any number of engagement campaigns to new and existing customers.

 Using email to enhance your customer experience